📖

 In order to support a new downstream repository (e.g. Dataverse, Islandora), there are four high-level requirements to negotiate:

-1. Repository protocol: the protocol used to transmit the bytes to the repository (e.g., S/FTP, SWORD, HTTP).
+1. Repository protocol: the protocol used to transmit the bytes to the repository (e.g., SFTP, HTTP).

 2. Custody transfer: mechanism used to determine whether a successful custody transfer took place.

-3. Package spec: governs physical characteristics of the package (structure, pathing, naming), and required or optional metadata (e.g., NIH bulk package spec, DSpace METS, BagIT).
+3. Package spec: governs physical characteristics of the package (structure, pathing, naming), and required or optional metadata (e.g., NIH bulk package spec, BagIT).

 4. Metadata mapping: maps elements of the PASS model to package metadata elements.